David Koch: Prison reform

 In July 2015, David and Charles Koch were commended by both President Obama and activist Anthony Van Jones for their bipartisan efforts to reform the prison system in the United States.
 For nearly 10 years, the Kochs advocated for several reforms within the criminal justice system which include reducing recidivism rates, simplifying the employment process for the rehabilitated, and defending private property from government seizures through asset forfeiture.
 Allying with groups such as the ACLU, the Center for American Progress, Families Against Mandatory Minimums, the Coalition for Public Safety, and the MacArthur Foundation, the Kochs maintained that current prison system unfairly targeted low-income and minority communities at the expense of the public budget.

 The Koch brothers' advocacy has also attracted scrutiny and criticism.
 Michelle Chen, writing in The Nation, and William C. Anderson, writing in The Guardian, caution that the Kochs' efforts reflect broader interests in further privatizing the criminal justice system.
 In 2015, The Intercept reported that the Kochs' philanthropic efforts exist alongside continued funding of "tough-on-crime" political candidates and committees pushing for harsher sentencing.
 Writing in Political Research Associates, Kay Whitlock argues that the Kochs' avid support for measures such as mens rea or "criminal intent" reform exemplify "an agenda of deregulation and relief for 'overcriminalized' corporations and executives" rather than concern for individual rights of the accused.

 Philanthropy

 Koch established the David H. Koch Charitable Foundation.
 Beginning in 2006, the Chronicle of Philanthropy listed Koch as one of the world's top 50 philanthropists.
 He sat on the Board of Trustees of NewYork–Presbyterian Hospital from 1988 until his death in 2019.

-Overall, Koch has donated more than $1.3 billion to philanthropic causes.
+Overall, Koch donated more than $1.3 billion to philanthropic causes.